Poroto Water Project, Phase 2 – Peru

 1,200 people will benefit from the project.

 Read McCulloch will monitor and evaluate the success of the new equipment, including effectiveness and sustainability.
 As needed, local operators will gain the capacity to operate independently.

 This embodies the Water Charity concept of developing model projects and proliferating the technology in new areas using the skills and knowledge accumulated along the way.

-These systems will be maintained effective with continuous chlorination, resulting in of health, safety, and financial benefits.
+These systems will be maintained effectively with continuous chlorination, resulting in health, safety, and financial benefits.

 Dollar Amount of Project